 Remove from refrigerator, allow to sit for about 5 to 10 minutes before slicing.
 Drizzle each serving with the chocolate syrup before serving, or simply drizzle all over the top of the whole pie before slicing, if preferred.

-Cook's Note: To shortcut this, purchase a pre-made, commercial chocolate cookie crust.
+Cook's Note: Oreos work well with this as do plain chocolate wafers, or to shortcut this, purchase a pre-made, commercial chocolate cookie crust.

 Requires Adobe Reader - download it free!©Deep South Dish